-Achieving the goal of Lean—that is, the shortest sustainable lead time with best quality and value to people and society—requires understanding the economics of a mission.
-Without that, even a technically competent system may cost too much to develop, take too long to deliver, or incur manufacturing or operating costs that cannot economically support efficient value.
+Realizing the goal of Lean—which means achieving the shortest sustainable lead time with the best quality and value—requires understanding the economics of a mission.
+Without that, even a technically competent system may cost too much to develop, take too long to deliver, or incur exorbitant manufacturing or operating costs.

-To this end, the entire chain of leadership, management, and knowledge workers must understand the economic impact of the choices they’re making.
-Traditionally, the economic constraints on their activities are known only to the decision-makers and authorities who understand the business, marketplace, and customer finances.
-However, centralizing such knowledge means that a worker’s everyday decisions are either made without this information or escalated to those who had it.
+That’s why the entire chain of leadership, management, and knowledge workers must understand the economic impact of the choices they’re making.
+Traditionally, the budgets of their activities were known only to the decision-makers who understood the business, marketplace, and customer finances.
+This meant that a worker’s everyday decisions were made without this information or escalated to those who had it.
 That resulted in delays, inefficiencies and a lack of empowerment by the people closest to the work.